rahim86/health-hub/README.md

 # Family Health Hub

 A personal family health data aggregator that connects to Epic and Oracle Health via **SMART on FHIR** standalone launch.
-OAuth tokens are handled by this Express app; all clinical FHIR data is stored in a self-hosted **Medplum** FHIR server running in Docker.
+This Express app handles the OAuth flow; all application state — family members, EHR connection tokens, and clinical FHIR data — is stored in a self-hosted **Medplum** FHIR server running in Docker.
+There is no local database.

 ## Architecture